gauravbansal74/gauravbansal74.github.io/_posts/Customizing Odin/2019-12-20-changing-odin-colors.md

 ---
 layout: post
-title: "Changing Odin Colors"
+title: "Changing atDesk Colors"
 date: 2019-11-05 08:44:38 -0400
 category: customizing-odin
 author: mac
-short-description: Set Odin colors to your brand colors
+short-description: Set atDesk colors to your brand colors
 ---

 -----

 *This article is a stub, more info coming soon.
-Colors in Odin are currently a bit messy and need to be cleaned up*
+Colors in atDesk are currently a bit messy and need to be cleaned up*

-To change the colors used in Odin, first navigate to `_scss/_variables.scss`.
+To change the colors used in atDesk , first navigate to `_scss/_variables.scss`.

-This file contains all of the colors used in Odin.
+This file contains all of the colors used in atDesk .
 The primary colors you should be concerned about changing are listed below.

-**$primary-color** - the main brand color used in Odin.
+**$primary-color** - the main brand color used in atDesk .
 This is used in places such as header background and link colors.

 **$highlight-color** - primarily used for link hover states.